 Many hockey players enjoy playing golf in the off-season, which can be beneficial as swinging a golf club works on many of the same muscles used in shooting a puck.
 Maintaining your cardio fitness is important.
 Running or bike riding not only provide an awesome cardio workout, they’re great for keeping your leg muscles in shape.
 Playing tennis helps with hand-eye coordination.
-What’s more, you can do either of these with your friends or family.
+What’s more, you can do either of these with your friends or family—hockey players or not.

 #3: Strength & Conditioning

 Weightlifting helps build muscle, which in turn increases stamina.
 There are a number of things you can do with weights that will help you get ready for the new hockey season.
-Our “Weight Training for Hockey Players” article breaks it all down for you, detailing specific types of weight training and its benefits for hockey players.
+This article breaks it all down for you, detailing specific types of weight training and its benefits for hockey players.

 #4: Off-Season Stickhandling

 Stickhandling is a skill that is great to work on off the ice.
 Ice Hockey Systems has put together a series of off-ice stickhandling drills.
 You’ll find their videos helpful because all that’s needed is a ball and a couple of pucks and you can work on your stickhandling skills at home.